Temporary crown: Preformed crowns

 A tooth-coloured shell that is slightly larger than the tooth preparation is selected and is reduced to the correct dimensions using a bur until it seats fully on the tooth preparation without bedding into the gingiva.
 Petroleum jelly is smeared over the tooth and acrylic resin is spread over the fitting surface of the crown.
-The shell is removed once the resin has polymerised and the restoration is trimmed until fit is satisfactory.
+The shell is removed once the resin has polymerised and the restoration is trimmed until the fit is satisfactory.